Continuing the Legacy of Community Artistic Expression Building

 Anna Russel Jones Exhibition

-Anna Russel Jones was an African American artist, nurse, illustrator and textile designer from Philadelphia, Pennsylvania.
-Jones became the first African American graduate of the Philadelphia School of Design for Women along with the first African American woman from Philadelphia to join the Armed Forces during World War II.
 After coming from the war, Jones went to school at Howard University, a historically Black college in Washington D.C where she studied medical illustration.
-Afterwards Jones returned to Philadelphia and worked and Hahnemann Hospital in Philadelphia as a nurse and later as an medical illustrator.
-In this project youth and families engages in learning about medical illustration as Anna Russel Jones may have done.
+Afterwards, Jones returned to Philadelphia and worked and Hahnemann Hospital in Philadelphia as a nurse and later as an medical illustrator.
+In this project youth and families engaged in learning about medical illustration as Anna Russel Jones may have done.
 There were options of learning about the hand, eyeball and heart.
 This also encouraged conversations of creative careers.
-Learn more about AAnna Russel Jones and the exhibition here: onlineexhibits.aampmuseum.org/anna-russell-jones/home/ hsp.org/blogs/archival-adventures-in-small-repositories/anna-russell-jones-a-life-full-of-firsts All artworks are Copyright 2023 |
+Learn more about Anna Russel Jones and the exhibition here: onlineexhibits.aampmuseum.org/anna-russell-jones/home/ hsp.org/blogs/archival-adventures-in-small-repositories/anna-russell-jones-a-life-full-of-firsts |

 |